pairing4good/gildedrose/readme.md

 1. Pull out another quality decrease rule.
 1. Pull out the first sell in rule.
 1. Pull out the final rule.

+**Outcomes** The `GildedRose` class is small and has a clear responsibility.
+Each rule is now encapsulated into individual named classes with a clear, single responsibility.
+Each rule has been independently tested.
+The `GildedRose` class now follows the [Open Closed Principle](https://en.wikipedia.org/wiki/Open%E2%80%93closed_principle) which makes adding a new rule much simpler and independent from other rules.
+This application is now [loosely coupled](https://en.wikipedia.org/wiki/Loose_coupling) which makes it easier to test and change.
+Tests moved from high level, black box tests that ran the entire application, to small focused tests that test out all of the scenarios related to the method under test.

+## Conclusion
+Working with legacy code requires patience and purposeful moves that slowly improve the code base.
+As Kerievsky points out in his book [Refactoring to Patterns](https://www.amazon.com/Refactoring-Patterns-Joshua-Kerievsky/dp/0321213351) we often move towards a desired destination or pattern.
+But as we reshape the code, while remaining on green, it often becomes clear that we need to move back away from a pattern too.
+Often the best code does not follow any pattern perfectly.
+Our desired outcome is clean code that reads like well-written prose, not "perfect" code that follows all the "right", "best" practices.
+Refactoring is like peeling an onion.
+As you work your way through each idea you will uncover new layers of insights.
+I intentionally did not have a plan before I started this journey.
+I wanted to expose my own thought process and resulting journey.
+Many of my ideas did not lead the the outcomes I expected.
+Many of my short plays ended up in uglier code in the short run.
+I was constantly testing ideas and seeing what happened.
+This approach is not only good for legacy code but it is also good for all code.
+My first ideas are not my best ideas.
+Many things are not clear until I try them.
+Follow your nose.
+Try things.
+Make mistakes.
+Incrementally improve your code.
+Shape your code into beautiful prose.